Wool

 Knife

-The most common method, misleadingly defined by the industry as ‘surgical’, is far less sterile as the word implies.
-Young lambs simply have their tail skin and bone cut through, severing it with a sharp knife, sometimes one which is flame heated.
+The most common method is 'surgical' tail docking.
+Young lambs simply have their tail skin and bone cut through, severed with a sharp knife, which is sometimes heated over a flame.

 Banding